auth0/Lock-Google.Android/README.md

 ```

 That's it!
 You'll receive the result in the `AuthCallback` you passed.

+> We provide this demo in the `SimpleActivity` class.

 ## Using a custom connection name
 To use a custom social connection name to authorize against Auth0, call `setConnection` with your new connection name.